RRRobert212/Programming-Languages/project1/README.md

 Object oriented and procedural approach to parsing/accessing JSON data.

-To run procedural approach - command: 'python procedural.py' To run object oriented approach - command: 'pythong OOmain.py'
+To run procedural approach - command: 'python procedural.py' To run object oriented approach - command: 'python OOmain.py'

 Outputs should be exactly the same other than minor whitespace differences.